Maloney Real Estate

 Which parts of Yankton are best for families, retirees, or lake access?

-Families typically prioritize neighborhoods near the better-rated schools.
-Retirees often prefer areas with easy access to downtown, medical services, and the riverfront.
-Lake-access buyers focus on homes near Lewis & Clark Lake and the Lewis & Clark Recreation Area, one of the most popular resort areas in the state park system, with campgrounds, beaches, trails, and a marina.
+Families often compare school location, commute, parks, sidewalks, and activity access.
+Retirees often compare proximity to downtown, medical services, and the riverfront.
+Lake-access buyers focus on homes near Lewis & Clark Lake and the Lewis & Clark Recreation Area, with campgrounds, beaches, trails, and a marina.

 Sources: Public School Review , Lewis & Clark Recreation Area